IBM/aspera-cli/CONTRIBUTING.md

 > [!NOTE]
 > Environment variables `ASPERA_CLI_*` are typically set in the user’s shell profile for development.
-> Others are intended for one‑time use on the command line.
+> Others are intended for use on the command line.

 To use the CLI directly from the development environment, add this to your shell profile (adapt the real path):